Get the Best LTD Insurance in Canada for 2023

 - Visual Disorders

-How long does long-term disability insurance last?
+How long does long term disability insurance last?

-If you are changing from short-term to long-term with the same company it will a case of filling out forms in order to switch policies.
+Long-term disability begins once short-term disability runs out.
+If you are changing from short-term to long-term with the same company it will be a case of filling out forms to switch policies.

 If you are changing insurance providers you will likely have to undergo another examination by a medical professional to certify that you are unable to work.